analytics

 What Is Uninstall Rate?

 Uninstall rate measures the percentage of users who remove an app from their device after installing it.
-This metric is typically calculated over a specific time window, such as 7 days, 30 days, or 90 days post-install.
-Unlike churn rate, which tracks users who simply stop engaging, uninstall rate captures the definitive action of deleting the app entirely.
-It provides a clear signal of user dissatisfaction or mismatched expectations.
+Teams calculate this metric over a specific window, such as 7, 30, or 90 days post-install.
+Unlike churn rate, which tracks users who stop engaging, uninstall rate captures the definitive action of deleting the app.
+It provides a clear signal of dissatisfaction or mismatched expectations.

 Impact on ASO and Store Rankings

 App stores monitor uninstall data as a quality signal.
-A high uninstall rate, especially within the first few days after download, suggests that the app does not meet user expectations set by its store listing.
-This can negatively affect an app’s ranking in search results and category charts.
-Google Play in particular has been known to use uninstall data as a factor in its ranking algorithm, making this metric especially important for Android developers.
+A high removal rate within the first few days after download suggests the app fails to meet expectations set by its store listing.
+This can hurt an app’s ranking in search results and category charts.
+Google Play in particular uses uninstall data as a factor in its ranking algorithm, making this metric critical for Android developers.

 Reducing Uninstall Rates

-Lowering uninstall rates begins with aligning the store listing with the actual app experience.
-Misleading screenshots, exaggerated descriptions, or unclear feature communication all contribute to early uninstalls.
-Improving onboarding flows, reducing app size, and ensuring strong first-session performance help users find value quickly.
-Monitoring uninstall rates by acquisition channel also reveals which traffic sources bring users with the best long-term fit.
+Lowering removals begins with aligning the store listing with the actual app experience.
+Misleading screenshots, exaggerated descriptions, or unclear feature communication all drive early deletions.
+Improving onboarding flows, reducing app size, and ensuring strong first-session performance help users find value fast.
+Monitoring rates by acquisition channel also reveals which traffic sources bring users with the best long-term fit.